 You can use this specific homemade repellent in many different ways.
 The spray will really avert all possible insect related dangers for a very long time.
 But every time you use it, you need to shake the container that stores the repellent.
 Be careful not to swallow the repellent while using it as a mix along with your body lotion.

 This particular insect remedy is very useful for adults, babies, children and anybody camping outside in the dark.
 There are often many mosquitoes that show up while camping outside.
 Using this spray on in one of the many ways as mentioned above helps in getting rid of these mosquitoes.
+You can take a look at this previous article on how to choose the best mosquito repellent to give you more choice.

 Mosquitoes often target for the ankles.
 Always ensure keep them covered to the extent possible.
 You can even apply a few drops of citronella or lavender on top of your socks.
 This is most certainly going to keep those mosquitoes from sucking up your blood.